Skip to main content

 The vaccine used in both the maternal programme and the older adult programme is Abrysvo®.

-More information about the vaccine can be found in the Green Book Chapter 27a Green Book on immunisation - Chapter 27a Respiratory Syncytial Virus (RSV) (external site)
+More information about the vaccine can be found in Respiratory syncytial virus: the green book (external site)

-Guidance in the Green Book Chapter 27a RSV supersedes the SmPC.
+Guidance in the RSV Green Book Chapter supersedes the SmPC

 The Complete Routine Immunisation Schedule for Wales includes information about routine and non-routine vaccinations.

-It is also clinically reasonable for women who have not been vaccinated during pregnancy to receive the vaccine after delivery until they have been discharged from maternity services.
-However, the emphasis is on offering the vaccine from week 28 weeks gestation as vaccination post-delivery does not offer transplacental antibody transfer.
-It may however protect the mother from contracting RSV or make her less infectious.
-There may also be antibody transfer to the baby from breastmilk.
+For women not vaccinated during pregnancy, vaccination can be offered after delivery before they are discharged from maternity services.
+However, vaccination post-delivery does not offer transplacental antibody transfer and therefore does not provide passive protection to the infant.
+It may however protect the mother from contracting RSV or make her less infectious, and antibodies may also transfer to the infant from breastmilk.

 Maternal vaccination has shown to be effective against RSV LRTI in infants from birth to beyond six months.
 A trial showed that vaccinating pregnant women between weeks 24 and 36 significantly reduced RSV LRTI and severe RSV LRTI in infants.